turingschool-examples/futbol/README.md

 Include link to your initial DTR document and the date it was completed.
 If you do additional DTRs later in the project, you should link the revised versions here as well with the date.
 New versions should be listed alongside older versions.
 Do not delete old DTRs.

 Create a section in your README called “Contributors”.
 List each group member’s name and link to their LinkedIn and Github profiles.

+## After Retro

+- The name of and links (if applicable) to any tools you used for retro
+- Top 3 things that went well during your project
+- Top 3 things your team would do differently next time